 These can affect not only one’s health but also one’s finances.

 Imagine how much money you could have in your savings account if you didn’t spend it on cigarettes or alcohol.

 Sometimes people don’t realize that they are paying for things that they don’t actually use.

 Paying for unlimited data services may not be so cost efficient if you are only using half of what you are paying for every month.

-Recognizing your requirements and customizing your phone plans to fit your needs may save you some money.
+Recognizing your requirements and customizing your phone plans to fit your needs, instead of simply signing up for every available option, will definitely save you some money.

 Shopping Without a List